See Also

 Movies that inspired TV shows

-While this is not the first show inspired by a movie, it's certainly one we're excited about.
-And why not revisit other films that inspired TV shows?
-In this gallery, you'll find some of the best movie spin-offs, prequels, sequels, and everything in between.
-Click through and start binging on these series today!
+In this gallery, you'll find some of the best movie spin-offs, prequels, sequels, and everything in between, that came in the form of a TV show.
+Click through and start binging these series today!

 MOST READ